philanderson888/nodejs/README.md

 CONSOLE LOG HELLO WORLD
 STDOUT HELLO WORLD
 DEBUG : RUN NODE DEBUG <MYFILE.JS> AND OBSERVE OUTPUT.
 TYPE REPL TO GET TO A COMMAND PROMPT TO VIEW AND SET VARIABLE VALUES.
-NODE-INSPECTOR : INSTALL NODE INSPECTOR GLOBALLY WITH NPM INSTALL NODE-INSPECTOR -G NODE-INSPECTOR : RUN AN APP WITH NODE-DEBUG <MYAPP.JS>.
-SET BREAKPOINTS AND RUN THE APP OBSERVING BREAKPOINTS IN CHROME.
-SET VALUES TO WATCH AS WELL.
 STDIN ONE CHARACTER AND CONSOLE.LOG('YOU ENTERED THE CHARACTER' + CHARACTER) READLINE : READ ONE LINE OF TEXT AND OUTPUT
 PROMPT : PROMPT FOR A VALUE AND CONSOLE.LOG THE VALUE ENTERED